hemantaph/gwsnr/docs/autoapi/gwsnr/core/gwsnr/index.rst

       :Raises:

           ValueError
-              If :attr:`~snr_type` is not recognized or if parameters are outside valid ranges.
+              If :attr:`~snr_method` is not recognized or if parameters are outside valid ranges.